-Labels-When you are using labels in the Capture workflow for the channel, click to display the Configure Labels panel and adjust Label settings.
+When you are using labels in the Capture workflow for the channel, click Labels to display the Configure Labels panel and modify the workflow label's settings.

 The definition and contents of labels depends on the metadata labels you create and define in the Vantage Management Console and enable in the Capture action.
-You can use labels in downstream Vantage actions or transformed into text or XML for out-of-band delivery.
+You can use labels in downstream Vantage actions or transformed into text or XML for out-ofband delivery.
 To add labels to a Capture action, see Expected Labels.

-Note: If label parameters are modified in the Vantage Management Console, the changes must be applied to the workflow's Capture action so that they are updated in the Live Capture web app.
+Note: If you modify label parameters in the Vantage Management Console, the changes must be applied to the workflow's Capture action so that they are updated in the Live Capture web app.